nityanand-fullstack/fullstack-ecommerce-app/README.md

 ## License

 This project is released for educational and personal use.
-Add a license of your choice (MIT recommended) before publishing.

 ---